 Overfeed a breastfed baby

-Moms should exclusively breastfeed until six months, then only start adding foods to baby’s diet.
-Giving baby any other foods or drink before six months is unnecessary and can cause the extra weight gain.
+A mother should exclusively breastfeed, until six months, then only should she start adding foods to her baby’s diet.
+Giving your baby any other foods or drink before six months, is unnecessary and can cause excessive weight gain in Baby.

 How often should I breastfeed?